-West Oregon Electric’s mission is to provide our members with reliable service – day and night.
+West Oregon Electric’s mission is to provide our members with safe and reliable service – day and night.
 We are constantly at work maintaining equipment, removing trees from the right-of-way, and upgrading the Cooperative’s power system.

 Despite our best efforts, accidents and severe weather can cause a power outage that can last for hours or sometimes days even with crews working around-the-clock, repairs can be time consuming, difficult and often dangerous.

 We have developed a list of suggestions that can help you in case of an outage.

 Better to be safe than sorry…